-I am a Licensed Professional Counselor and play therapist living in Austin, Texas.
-I am also licensed in the District of Columbia where I lived for many years and where I will be returning to live in summer of 2021.
+I am a Licensed Professional Counselor and play therapist living and practicing in Washington, DC.
 After earning a Master’s of Education in Mental Health Counseling from George Washington University, I did post-graduate training at the Washington Baltimore Center for Psychoanalysis, and I’m currently still studying there.
 I have experience conducting psychotherapy groups with children, adolescents, and adults, including in a hospital setting, and individual psychotherapy as well.
 My play therapy expertise comes from working at the Lourie Center for Children’s Social and Emotional Wellness in Rockville, MD, as well as years of clinical supervision in psychoanalytic play therapy.
 I specialize in early childhood mental health and work with kids from infancy to young adulthood, specifically with families experiencing divorce, children who have suffered early trauma, and gender-variant children and teens.
-My work also extends to couple therapy, family therapy, and individual adult therapy, stemming from an understanding of and a fascination with how families and individual minds grow and change.
+My work also extends to relationship therapy, family therapy, and individual adult therapy, stemming from an understanding of, and a fascination with, how families and individual minds grow and change.

 I have specialized experience and training in the following: